vsg-dev/VulkanSceneGraph/INSTALL.md

 ## Prerequisites

 * C++17 compliant compiler i.e. g++ 7.3 or later, Clang 6.0 or later, Visual Studio S2017 or later.
 * [Vulkan](https://vulkan.lunarg.com/) 1.1 or later.
-You can use Vulkan (libs and headers) installed from repositoies or using VulkanSDK.
+You can use Vulkan (libs and headers) installed from repositories or using VulkanSDK.
 * [CMake](https://www.cmake.org) 3.7 or later.

 ---